AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-toolbar.md

 ![](images/select-file-browser-file-navigation.png)

 You can search for the required image file by File name, File title, and Content.
-You can also filter the search results by Path \(to search in\), File type, Document state, Locked by, Last modified, and Tags.
+You can also filter the search results by Path \(to search in\), Document state, Locked by, Last modified, and Tags.
+The File type filter is pre-aplied to **Images** and remains disabled for other file types to allow valid file selections.
+For more details on using filters on this path browser, view [Other features in the Editor](/web-editor-other-features.md#browse-files-and-folders-in-experience-manager-guides).

 ![](images/select-file-dialog-image-filter.png)